 PubMed, Embase, and Web of Science were searched for studies reporting relationships between drug levels and coagulation assay results.

 We identified 109 eligible studies: 35 for dabigatran, 50 for rivaroxaban, 11 for apixaban, and 13 for edoxaban.
 The performance of standard anticoagulation tests varied across DOACs and reagents; most assays, showed insufficient correlation to provide a reliable assessment of DOAC effects.
 Dilute thrombin time (TT) assays demonstrated linear correlation (r2 = 0.67-0.99) across a range of expected concentrations of dabigatran, as did ecarin-based assays.
 Calibrated anti-Xa assays demonstrated linear correlation (r2 = 0.78-1.00) across a wide range of concentrations for rivaroxaban, apixaban, and edoxaban.

-Unfortunately, an ideal test, offering both accuracy and precision for measurement of any DOAC is not widely available.
-We recommend the use of a dilute thrombin time assay or ecarin-based assay for assessment of the anticoagulant effect of dabigatran and anti-Xa assays with drug-specific calibrators for assessment of the anticoagulant effects of direct Xa inhibitors.
-In the absence of these tests, thrombin time or APTT are recommended over PT/INR for assessment of dabigatran and PT/INR is recommended over APTT for detection of factor Xa inhibitors.
-Time since last dose, the presence or absence of drug interactions, renal and hepatic function should impact clinical estimates of anticoagulant effect in a patient for whom laboratory test results are not available.
+An ideal test, offering both accuracy and precision for measurement of any DOAC is not widely available.
+We recommend a dilute TT or ecarin-based assay for assessment of the anticoagulant effect of dabigatran and anti-Xa assays with drug-specific calibrators for direct Xa inhibitors.
+In the absence of these tests, TT or APTT is recommended over PT/INR for assessment of dabigatran, and PT/INR is recommended over APTT for detection of factor Xa inhibitors.
+Time since last dose, the presence or absence of drug interactions, and renal and hepatic function should impact clinical estimates of anticoagulant effect in a patient for whom laboratory test results are not available.